Tushar0804/Digit-Recogniser-Web-Application/README.md

 This project aims to develop a Handwritten Digit Recognizer using Convolutional Neural Networks (CNN) with the help of TensorFlow and Keras libraries.
 The CNN model is trained and tested on the MNIST dataset, which consists of 60,000 handwritten images of digits ranging from 0 to 9.
 The project also includes a web application deployed on the Heroku platform to allow users to draw digits and recognize them in real-time.

+The Application has been deployed at the following URL: https://tushar0804.github.io/Handwritten-Digit-Recognizer/

 ## Dataset

 The MNIST dataset is used for training and testing the model.
 It includes 60,000 28x28 grayscale images of digits, along with a test set of 10,000 images.
 It is a widely-used dataset in computer vision and serves as a benchmark for classification algorithms.
 More details about the dataset can be found [here](http://yann.lecun.com/exdb/mnist/index.html).